deadlyvipers/dojo_rules/introduction.md

-Hello! my name is Alvin
+Hello! my name is Alvin.
+My favoriate path is Ruby on rails!